 Making your time at work as comfortable as possible

-- Make sure you are sitting comfortably.
+- If you work at a desk make sure you are sitting comfortably.
 If your feet don’t reach the floor, get a footrest.

 - If you put a ball on your lap while you are sitting, ideally it should roll down your legs.
 This position is good for the position of your baby.
 Take the time to adjust your chair accordingly.